 - Consider the development of nursing protocols within the disease committee protocol design

 - Collaborate with the patient advocates on a targeted approach to impact late effects in cancer and treatment

 Northwestern Medicine/ Robert H. Lurie Comprehensive Cancer Center

-Whether or not nurses are regular or occasional attendees of Group meetings, all are welcome at the Oncology Nursing Committee sessions.
+Whether or not nurses are regular or occasional attendees of the semi-annual Group Meeting, all are welcome at the Oncology Nursing Committee sessions.
 The committee recognizes that to accomplish its goals, it is essential for its members to have a strong personal commitment and institutional support.
 The committee values all nurse’s input, experience, and participation.